-The Associate Vice President for Student Life is that person designated by the University President to be responsible for the administration of the Student Discipline System.
+The Director of Student Life is that person designated by the University President to be responsible for the administration of the Student Discipline System.
 The Provost is that person designated by the University President to be responsible for the administration of the academic policies and procedures addressing academic dishonesty (see the Houston Baptist University Catalog, section entitled "Dishonesty in Academic Affairs").
 Faculty are designated by the Provost to be responsible for general classroom conduct management.